clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 > * ***Three Players.*** Reduce the number of shadows to three.
 > * ***Four Players.*** Reduce the number of shadows to four.
 > * ***Six Players.*** Increase the number of shadows to six.

+Treasure: Orb is worth 25gp and can be used as an arcane focus
 ### Hidden Trapdoor
 <span class="citation"><em>This scene takes place in Appendix B: Area 32.</em></span>